UWHustle/pmu-metrics/README.md

 sudo ./setup.sh -c 1
 ```

-The `setup.sh` programs core 1 by default.
-You can program a different logical core by passing the `-c` flag.
+The `setup.sh` script programs core 1 by default.
+You can program a different logical core by passing the argument through `-c` flag.

 Then simply wrap the code you want to benchmark with the utility functions in this library as follows